Andrushivka

-Andrushivka (Андрушівка, /uk/) is a city in Berdychiv Raion, Zhytomyr Oblast, Ukraine.
+Andrushivka (Андрушівка, /uk/; Polish: Andruszówka) is a city in Berdychiv Raion, Zhytomyr Oblast, Ukraine.
 Prior to the 2020 administrative reform, it was the administrative center of the former Andrushivka Raion.
 The population in 2023 is 8669 people.

 The city is located in the south-east of the oblast, on the banks of the Huyva River, a distance of 47 km from the regional capital of Zhytomyr.
 Andrushivka received city status in 1975.
 The town hosts Andrushivka Astronomical Observatory (A50).
 It is connected by railway, served by Andrushivka railway station.